CarstenAgerskov/skill-the-cows-lists/README.md

 Also, moving from pre 18.02 versions, you probably have to do the [Configuration](##Configuration) again.

+### Time Zone
+If you work with due dates on tasks, make sure that remember the milk and Mycroft agree on the time zone.

 ### Branches
 The cows lists code use a number of branches.
 The “production branches” are named after Mycroft versions, like for instance 18.2.6b for the